 If your lease has less than two years to run, it's probably better to negotiate to terminate the lease, to avoid the costs and risks of assigning it.

-Subletting may not even be allowed - check the lease for restrictions on subletting - or you may need the landlord's consent.
+Subletting may not even be allowed under the terms of your lease - check the lease for restrictions on subletting.
+You may need the landlord's consent.

 Whether negotiating an assignment or termination with the landlord, put yourself in the landlord's shoes:

 - Is the market strong?
-The more potential reliable new tenants out there, the more reasonable the landlord is likely to be with you.
+The greater the number of potential new tenants out there, the more accommodating the landlord is likely to be with you.

 - Does the landlord have cash flow problems?
 If so, the landlord may want a quick agreement.